It sucks doesn’t it?

 For some subscriptions, though, I started to notice I would get the same email twice!

-Bloggers could really do this?
+Could bloggers really do this?
 Re-send the same email to the subscribers that never opened it in the first place?

 I thought this was genius, but there was one thing holding me back from doing this with my own list: